ucfcbb/GINClus/README.md

 ### Important Notes
-*** The PDB files 6EK0 and 4P95 have recently become obsolette and have been removed from the motif location input file 'IL_cluster_input.csv'.
+*** The PDB files 6EK0 and 4P95 have recently become obsolette and have been removed from the motif location input file 'Unknown_motif_location_input.csv'.
-*** Generating images for all the subclusters is optional and can take comparatively longer to generate all the images.
+*** Generating images for all the subclusters is optional and it takes comparatively longer to generate all the images.
+*** Needs to download the open-source PyMOL to generate the subcluster images using GINClus.

 ### Terms
 Where appropriate, please cite the following GINClus paper: